mauriciomd/gympoint-backend/readme.md

 ### Tests Suite:

 -

 ### How to build:

 - Requeriments:
   - NodeJs.
+  - PostgreSQL

 - First of all, ensure that you have postgres running with a database called "gympoint".